Understanding the Home Loan Process

 - Most recent mortgage statement for any properties owned (if applicable)

 - A copy of your driver's license or any other form of legible, positive photo identification, such as military ID, passport, or state-issued ID.
-Expired ID is not acceptable.
+An expired ID is not acceptable.

 - Your Social Security Number will be verified.
 Be prepared to provide a copy of your Social Security card.
 If you do not have a Social Security card, please contact us.